adasprilla/TouchPad-Gestures/README.md

 and Chrome browsers when running on Wayland as per the default configuration.

+Note if you run `libinput-gestures` on GNOME with Wayland, be sure to change or disable the your `libinput-gestures.conf` configured gestures to not clash with the native gestures.

+GNOME 40.0 and later on Wayland natively implements the following
+gestures:

+- 3 finger swipe up/down opens the GNOME overview.
+- 3 finger swipe left/right changes workspaces

+GNOME 40.0 does not use 4 finger gestures so you can freely assign them using libinput-gestures.

-Note that GNOME on Wayland natively implements the following gestures:
+GNOME 3.38 on Wayland and earlier natively implements the following
+gestures:

 - 3 finger pinch opens/close the GNOME overview.
-- 4 finger swipe up/down changes workspaces.
+- 4 finger swipe up/down changes workspaces

-So if you choose to run `libinput-gestures` on Wayland, be sure to change or disable the your `libinput-gestures.conf` pinch and swipe up/down gestures to not clash with these.
-E.g, configure your `libinput-gestures.conf` pinch gestures for only 2 fingers, and the swipe up/down for only 3 fingers so they work independently of the native gestures.

 GNOME on Xorg does not natively implement any gestures.